jiazhang0/documentation/Threat-and-trust-model.md

 Around the three execution stages of confidential container, the scope of the threat model of confidential container includes:

-- Pre-container stage
+- Pre-launch stage
   - Measure the TEE where confidential containers run, and store the measurements to a secure location.

-- Container launch stage
+- launch stage
   - Measure and attest the TEE where confidential containers run to prove the deployment and initialization of pre-container are valid and expected;
   - Pull the encrypted and signed container image in TEE;
   - Provision the runtime configurations through a secure and attested control plane with the protections of confidentiality and integrity.

-- Workload operation stage
+- Post-lanuch/running stage
   - Provide the protections of confidentiality and integrity for the storage and transport of data derived from TEE outside the TEE instance;
   - Keep the dynamic measurement of TEE where confidential containers run, and store the measurements to a secure location;
   - Continuously launch the runtime attestations for TEE where confidential containers run according to the policy to ensure the TEEs are not comprised or out-of-date;
   - Migration of confidential containers between TEE instances in a secure manner.

-### Not-goals
+### Non-objectives

-The following itesm are considered out-of-scope for the threat model of confidential container:
+The following items are considered out-of-scope for the threat model of confidential container:

 - The assurance of protections for application itself.